edgeimpulse/aws_workshop/6_CustomComponentDeployment/CustomComponentDeployment.md

 >**_NOTE:_**
 >If you also have the Non-Camera component, it does NOT need to be configured... only the "EdgeImpulseLinuxRunnerServiceComponent" should be configured

+#### Customizing a specific Deployment

-We now see that our custom component has a default configuration.
-We can, however, customize it specifically for our specific deployment (i.e. to a specific device or group of similar devices...).
-Lets customize our deployment by copying and pasting a new JSON into the "Configuration to merge" window followed by pressing "Confirm":
+We now see that our custom component we registered has a default configuration.
+We can, however, customize it specifically for our specific hardware configuration (i.e. to a specific device or group of similar devices...).

->**_NOTE:_**
->As an example for this particular JSON, I am customizing the "device\_name" parameter as well as the "gst\_args" to pull input from a file vs. camera.
-This will be dependent on the actual edge device being used in the workshop.
-In this particular JSON, the EC2 edge device is assumed to be used.
-Because the EC2 edge device has no camera, we have to direct the model, using our gstreamer arguments, to take input from a file.
-Your workshop instructor should provide you with the correct JSON for your particular workshop and edge device(s).
-The entire JSON used in the example is this and is suitable for edge devices like the EC2 edge device (note the device\_name!).
-Only the "device\_name" and "gst\_args" keys are modified from their defaults:
->
-	{
-	   "Parameters": {
-	      "node_version": "20.18.2",
-	      "vips_version": "8.12.1",
-	      "device_name": "DougsEC2EdgeDevice",
-	      "launch": "runner",
-	      "sleep_time_sec": 10,
-	      "lock_filename": "/tmp/ei_lockfile_runner",
-	      "gst_args": "filesrc:location=/home/ggc_user/data/testSample.mp4:!:decodebin:!:videoconvert:!:videorate:!:video/x-raw,framerate=2200/1:!:jpegenc",
-	      "eiparams": "--greengrass",
-	      "iotcore_backoff": "-1",
-	      "iotcore_qos": "1",
-	      "ei_bindir": "/usr/local/bin",
-	      "ei_sm_secret_id": "EI_API_KEY",
-	      "ei_sm_secret_name": "ei_api_key",
-	      "ei_poll_sleeptime_ms": 2500,
-	      "ei_local_model_file": "/home/ggc_user/data/currentModel.eim",
-	      "ei_shutdown_behavior": "wait_on_restart",
-	      "ei_ggc_user_groups": "video audio input users system",
-	      "install_kvssink": "no",
-	      "publish_inference_base64_image": "no",
-	      "enable_cache_to_file": "no",
-	      "cache_file_directory": "__none__",
-	      "enable_threshold_limit": "no",
-	      "metrics_sleeptime_ms": 30000,
-	      "default_threshold": 50,
-	      "threshold_criteria": "ge",
-	      "enable_cache_to_s3": "no",
-	      "s3_bucket": "__none__"
-	   }
-	}

-Copy and paste the JSON into the "Configuration to merge" window and press "Confirm":
+First lets recall the JSON we saved off when we configured our hardware.
+Lets customize our Greengrass deployment by clearing, copying, and pasting that JSON into the "Configuration to merge" window... then press "Confirm":

 ![GGDeploy](GG_Create_Deployment_5.png)